BestTimesToVisit.com Logo

 culture

-When visiting ethnic minority villages like Cat Cat or Ta Van, always ask permission before taking close-up photos of people, especially children.
-A small gift like candy or stationery is a thoughtful gesture and can open doors to genuine interactions, but don't expect anything in return.
+When visiting ethnic minority villages like Cat Cat or Ta Van, always ask permission before taking photos of people, especially children.
+A small gift like candy or school supplies is a thoughtful gesture, and a few words of Vietnamese like 'Xin chào' (hello) go a long way in showing respect.

 transport

-Skip the tourist buses from Hanoi to Sapa and opt for a sleeper train to Lao Cai, then a local taxi or minivan up the mountain.
-The train offers a more authentic experience and you'll arrive in Sapa town feeling much more refreshed than after a bumpy 5-hour bus ride.
+Skip the tourist buses from Hanoi to Sapa and opt for a sleeper train to Lao Cai, then a local taxi or shared minivan up the mountain.
+It's more comfortable, saves you a night in a hotel, and you'll arrive in Sapa feeling much more refreshed.

 food